thiagobien/ACL/workshop/06_Monitoring_as_a_Service/03_Tagging_of_Services/README.md

 # Tagging of Services

 In this lab you'll learn how to automatically apply tags on service level.
 This allows you to query service-level metrics (e.g.: Response Time, Failure Rate, or Throughput) automatically based on meta-data that you have passed during a deployment, e.g.: *Service Type* (frontend, backend), *Deployment Stage* (dev, staging, production).
-Besides, this lab creates tagging rules based on the Kubernetes namespace and Pod name.
+Besides, this lab creates tagging rules based on Kubernetes namespace and Pod name.

 In order to tag services, Dynatrace provides **Automated Service Tag Rules**.
 In this lab you want Dynatrace to create a new service-level tag with the name **SERVICE_TYPE**.
 It should only apply the tag *if* the underlying Process Group has the custom meta-data property **SERVICE_TYPE**.
 If that is the case, you also want to take this value and apply it as the tag value for **Service_Type**.